desertwolf7/NumericalDigitize/help/index_en.rst

 ..
-Numerical Digitize 3 documentation master file, created by
+Numerical Digitize documentation master file, created by
     sphinx-quickstart on Sat Jan 18 17:47:34 2020.
     You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to documentation for Numerical Digitize 3!
+Welcome to documentation for Numerical Digitize!
 =========================================================

 .. toctree::